David Walliams: Children's novels

 In September 2012 Walliams released his fifth children's book, Ratburger, telling the story of a young girl named Zoe whose life is a misery as she has an evil stepmother.
 It was made into a one-off drama for Sky One.

 Ratburger was followed in September 2013 by Walliams' sixth book, Demon Dentist, relating the tale of a young boy named Alfie with no family except his dad whose world goes upside-down when a new dentist arrives in town.
 The book won the top prize in the Younger Readers category at the 2015 Red House Children's Book Awards.

 Walliams' seventh children's book, Awful Auntie, was released on 25 September 2014.
 This was the story of a girl named Stella whose Auntie has moved into her house with her owl, Wagner.
 It is the first (and currently only) of Walliams' books to not include Raj the newsagent, due to the book being set in the 1930s before Raj was born.

 In September 2015 he released Grandpa's Great Escape.
 The story follows a boy called Jack trying to rescue his Grandpa who suffers from Alzheimer's disease from a care home run by an evil matron.
 The book was adapted for BBC One, with the script written by Walliams and Kevin Cecil, and starring Tom Courtenay as Grandpa.
 This book, although set in the 1980s like Awful Auntie is, sees the return of Raj the newsagent.
 The same year that Grandpa's Great Escape was published, Walliams backed children's fairytales app GivingTales in aid of UNICEF, together with Roger Moore, Stephen Fry, Ewan McGregor, Joan Collins, Joanna Lumley, Michael Caine, Charlotte Rampling and Paul McKenna.

 The Midnight Gang was published in November 2016.
 Bad Dad was published in November 2017.
 Walliams sold £16.57 million worth of books in 2017.
 The Ice Monster was published in November 2018.
-Walliams' latest children's novel, Spaceboy, was published in September 2022.
+In 2020, the book Code Name Bananas, which was set in World War II-era Britain was published, and was being announced on Walliams' Instagram.
+Walliams' next children's novel, Spaceboy, was published in September 2022.
+On 5 April 2023, the children's novel Robodog was published.
+The story is about Robodog, the newest recruit at the police dog school, as he sets out to save his city from some evil criminals trying to destroy it.